 - CopyScape Banner: Place a CopyScape Banner on your blog to give a warning message to people who want to steal your content.

 - Contact Details: And in case you saw a website copying your blog content, you have to look for ways to contact the website owner.
-Please check the website home page and other important pages like About US, Contact Us, Author Page, Contact form etc from where you can actually interact with the person behind that website.
-And in case, you don’t get any contact information on that website pages, you can try using Whois and Alexa records to get contact details about that website.
+Please check the website home page and other important pages like About US, Contact Us, Author Page, Contact form, etc. from where you can interact with the person behind that website.
+And in case, you don’t get any contact information on that website pages, you can try using Whois s to get contact details from that website.
 Once you have the contact details about that website, here are some steps that you can take to stop people from copying your blog content:

-- Offer partial feed: Many people uses the automated ways to directly publish your content from your blog feed.
+- Offer partial feed: Many people use the automated ways to directly publish your content from your blog feed.
 A good solution is to start offering partial feed.

 5 Steps to take down those Content Copy bloggers:

 - Send Polite e-mail: First step that you can take is sending a polite email to the website owner informing that he had copied content from my website.
 Copying content is illegal and asks him to remove your copyrighted work.
 Wait for a response from website owner for the next 5-6 business days.

 - Cease and Desist Notice: If nothing happens with your polite email, you can think of sending Cease and Desist (Also known as C&D) notice to the website owner.
 Here is a cease and desist sample that you can edit as per your requirement.